pnojai/hihk/content/post/2020-04-16-fiasco-or-mobilization.md

 ## Dr. John Ioannidis
 Dr. John Ioannidis is well known as the author of the manifesto of reproducibility in research, [Why Most Published Research Findings Are False](https://journals.plos.org/plosmedicine/article?id=10.1371/journal.pmed.0020124).
 He published that in 2005.
 I learned of it much later when I attended an inspiring seminar by Edward Tufte.

 Fast forward to now, and I'm on fire to apply data science to public health.
-When I turn my sights on Dr. Ioannidis again, I realize he is a professor of epidemiology and statistics.
+When I turn my sights on Ioannidis again, I realize he is a professor of epidemiology and statistics.
 Those weren't on my radar when I first encountered him, so it didn't sink in back then.

 ## Coronavirus and *A fiasco in the making?*
-Dr. Ioannidis published an opionion piece on *StatNews* dated March 17, 2020 and entitled [A fiasco in the making?
+Dr. Ioannidis published an opinion piece on *StatNews* dated March 17, 2020 and entitled [A fiasco in the making?
 As the coronavirus pandemic takes hold, we are making decisions without reliable data](https://www.statnews.com/2020/03/17/a-fiasco-in-the-making-as-the-coronavirus-pandemic-takes-hold-we-are-making-decisions-without-reliable-data/).

 His thesis is we need to get better data in order to make informed policy decisions.
 He discusses his article in an interview for Journeyman Pictures.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/d6MZy-2fcBw" frameborder="0" allowfullscreen></iframe>

 His observations have provoked debate.
 I have my own concerns about his take on things, although I find the discussion healthy.
 Here's an overview of his article.